 Volunteer to Serve on the CBA

-The CBA currently has four vacancies, one licensee seat (appointed by the Governor), and three public seats (two appointed by the Governor and one by the Senate Rules Committee).
-If you are interested in being appointed to the California Board of Accountancy, you can apply for the Governor’s appointments on his website, or for the Senate Rules Committee appointment by emailing firstname.lastname@example.org.
+The CBA currently has three vacancies, one licensee seat (appointed by the Governor), and two public seats (one appointed by the Governor and one by the Senate Rules Committee).
+If you are interested in being appointed to the California Board of Accountancy, you can apply for the Governor’s appointments on his website, or for the Senate Rules Committee appointment by calling the Senate Appointments Unit at (916) 651-4121.

 Volunteer to Serve on a CBA Advisory Committee

 You take pride in your work and your profession.
 You have the technical skills, the interest and the commitment to make a difference.
 Who better to serve on a CBA advisory committee?

 Being a member of a CBA advisory committee provides you with an opportunity to actively participate in the regulation of the accountancy profession.
 You can become an integral part of an organization charged with providing consumer protection amidst changing consumer demographics and the evolving nature of the profession.

 The CBA is currently recruiting to fill positions on its Enforcement Advisory Committee (EAC), Peer Review Oversight Committee (PROC), and Qualifications Committee (QC).

 The EAC assists the CBA in an advisory capacity with enforcement activities.
 The committee offers technical guidance on open investigations, participates in investigative hearings, and reviews closed investigation files.
 This committee is limited by statute to a membership of 13 licensees and meets four to five times a year, generally for one day meetings, alternating between a northern and southern California city.

 The PROC provides recommendations to the CBA on any matter upon which it is authorized to act to ensure the effectiveness of mandatory peer review.
 The PROC is comprised of seven CPAs, and meets four to six times per year, alternating between a northern and southern California city.